 Variables have to be licensed.
 The number of licensed TAGs is displayed in the zenon Editor.
-The licensed and available TAGs are displayed in the zenon Runtime.
+The variables that are licensed and still available are displayed in the zenon Runtime.
 If more TAGs are configured or used than are licensed, an info box indicates the available variables.